The Fair at the PNE: A Vancouver Tradition in Hastings Park

 A stream that was hidden for sixty years has been uncovered to create Creekway Park.
 This park and its greenway connects Hastings Park with New Brighton Park, which borders Burrard Inlet.
 The inlet is located near the north end of Hastings Park.
 It's the blue area in the map above.
 The creek greenway allows pedestrians and cyclists to reach the inlet safely.

 The increased greening of Hastings Park and the area to the north should make many local residents very happy.
-The plan will hopefully allow the PNE, Playland, and nature to exist peacefully beside each other.
+The plan will hopefully allow the PNE, Playland, and nature to exist peacefully beside each other for many years to come.

 Questions & Answers